THE INDEPENDENT ARTIST TRACK

-When Marian presided over an O’Neill Studio session, she was asked by a young actor about how she finds the emotion to play a role, she replied.
+When Marian, who received a lifetime achievement Tony Award, presided over an O’Neill Studio session, she was asked by a young actor about how she finds the emotion to play a role, she replied.
 “I fill the vase and I empty it.”
-She was referring to the role of her breath in her work.
+She was referring to the role breath takes in her work.

 Former Independent Artist Tracee Chimo had more to say.
 After she was profiled in The NY Times (http://www.nytimes.com/2010/08/14/theater/14chimo.html), I asked her to articulate what she learned at The O’Neill Studio.
 She wrote the following: